rverdile/zest/release/docs/PatchedcontainerContainerPushRepository.md

 `func (o *PatchedcontainerContainerPushRepository) UnsetRetainRepoVersions()`

 UnsetRetainRepoVersions ensures that no value is present for RetainRepoVersions, not even an explicit nil
+### GetDescription

+`func (o *PatchedcontainerContainerPushRepository) GetDescription() string`

+GetDescription returns the Description field if non-nil, zero value otherwise.

+### GetDescriptionOk

+`func (o *PatchedcontainerContainerPushRepository) GetDescriptionOk() (*string, bool)`

+GetDescriptionOk returns a tuple with the Description field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDescription

+`func (o *PatchedcontainerContainerPushRepository) SetDescription(v string)`

+SetDescription sets Description field to given value.

+### HasDescription

+`func (o *PatchedcontainerContainerPushRepository) HasDescription() bool`

+HasDescription returns a boolean if a field has been set.

+### SetDescriptionNil

+`func (o *PatchedcontainerContainerPushRepository) SetDescriptionNil(b bool)`

+ SetDescriptionNil sets the value for Description to be an explicit nil

+### UnsetDescription
+`func (o *PatchedcontainerContainerPushRepository) UnsetDescription()`

+UnsetDescription ensures that no value is present for Description, not even an explicit nil
 ### GetPulpLabels

 `func (o *PatchedcontainerContainerPushRepository) GetPulpLabels() map[string]string`